Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 *Here you can now see all the connections between the slips of paper.
 If you already have a lot of notes on a topic, you can consider whether it is worth creating an index page for the topic.*

-*To display all notes for a specific tag, you can create a new group in the graph view settings and assign a specific color to the day == day or tag?==.*
+*To display all notes for a specific tag, you can create a new group in the graph view settings and assign a specific color to the tag.*

 ## Step 5: Create a Subject Index